Pichenotte: Game play and rules

-The object of the game – which has similarities to aspects of shuffleboard, bocce, and curling – is to shoot one of one's own discs to attempt to knock a opponent disc into the ditch or into a lower scoring position, while progressing one's own discs into the higher-point zones and ultimately cause them to fall into in the center hole for 20 points.
+The object of the game – which has similarities to aspects of shuffleboard, bocce, and curling – is to shoot one of one's own discs to attempt to knock an opponent disc into the ditch or into a lower scoring position, while progressing one's own discs into the higher-point zones and ultimately cause them to fall into in the center hole for 20 points.
 When a disc lands in the center hole, it is removed to a designated visible area like a clear plastic cup; these 20-points discs are tallied at the end of the game.
 There is no queen or striker as found in carrom and pitchnut.
 Each piece has scoring potential.
 The game may be played by 2, 3, or 4 players.
 Play starts with the game pieces off the board.
 Each player will have 12 discs of one color and shoot the discs one at a time, from within the quadrant, starting on the outermost baseline.
 Players choose who goes first then play alternates, one shot each in a clockwise direction, until everyone has shot all of their discs.
 Scoring is done at the end of the game.
 First, a player's 20s are added up, then points for whichever scoring zone the player's discs ended up in.
 The player / team with the higher score after a round shall receive two points.
 If the round is tied, each player / team shall receive one point.
 Zero points for a loss.
 A "game" shall consist of 4 rounds, other than where exceptions are made for Tournaments Championships.
 The number of games in a "match" is normally 10.
 However, this can vary in tournament play.

 Clubs and tournaments

 Perhaps the biggest crokinole tournament is the World Crokinole Championship in Tavistock, Ontario, on the first Saturday in June.
 This tournament attracts players from all over the world.
-There are many more tournaments and clubs all over Canada and the Northern United States, and some have arisen in other areas, including the American Southwest.
+There are many more tournaments and clubs all over Canada and the United States, and some have arisen in other areas, including the American Southwest.